Len Ingrassia: Subaru Ascent has full suite of safety features

 Our $43,600 Limited added independent suspension, 8.7-inch ground clearance and 20-inch wheels that came in handy on the sandy beaches at Florida’s Amelia Island, where all-wheel drive is mandatory.

-We liked the interior appointments on the Limited including an eight-inch multi-media infotainment screen although adjusting radio, climate and navigation controls was less than user friendly.
+We liked the interior appointments on the Limited including an 8-inch multimedia infotainment screen although adjusting radio, climate and navigation controls was less than user friendly.

 Cabin comfort was a bright spot with ample head, leg and shoulder room at all four corners.
 Third-row occupants were squeezed a bit, however seat adjustments helped ease the tight fit.